 A harmonic pattern has been formed on the H1 chart of the AUD/USD currency pair.
 Once the price starts moving up from point D, a buy position can be opened.
 Stop Loss is set just below point D, and the landmarks for profit-taking are points C, A, and above if there is a strong upward movement.

-See also: How to Trade by Cup and Handle Pattern
+See also: How to Trade with Head and Shoulders Pattern

 Example of trading the bullish ABCD pattern